DigitalState/Platform/sdk/documentation/lab/index.md

 Prior to deploying the application, a few actions are required by the developer:

-1. Configure the lab environment.
+1. Configure the Ansible lab environment.

     > The lab environment uses an Ansible inventory file found [here](/sdk/ansible/env/lab/inventory.yml) for its configurations.